 If you do bring wine or other types of alcohol, state clearly to your host that this is for them to enjoy at a special occasion and not for tonight.

-Most French people will bring flowers to a dinner party, but attention, some types of flowers are taboo.
+Most people will bring flowers to a dinner party, but attention, some types of flowers in France are taboo.
 Yellow flowers mean “not loyal”, while red roses is an expression of love and so inappropriate to anyone other than a romantic date.

 In addition, red carnations are a sign of bad luck or ill will, while chrysanthemums is a sign of death and mourning.